CarmackMo/LightweightGameEngine/README.md

 ## Components

 The job system is implemented using following components.
-Note that some of the underlying components (like `Mutex`, `Events`, `ScopeLock`, etc) are opened source for
+Note that certain underlying components, such as `Mutex`, `Events`, `ScopeLock`, etc., are opened for users and can be customized by users for their specific development needs.

 + [Waitable Objects](#waitable)
 + [Hashed String](#hashedstring)
 + [Job Queue](#jobqueue)
 + [Job Runner](#jobrunner)
 + [Job System](#jobsys)

+<a id="waitable"></a>

++ ### Waitable Objects

+    - #### WaitableObject.h

+        This class encapsulaties Windows APIs for synchronizable objects such as *Events*, *Threads*, *Mutexes*.
+It serves as an API contract for all objects in the game engine that are intended to be thread-waitable and synchronizable.

+        Instances of this class maintain a handler to a Windows synchronizable object.
+It is the user's responsibility to design a customized constructor and destructor to properly manage the lifecycle of the handler, ensuring proper initialization and cleanup as needed.

+    - #### Event.h